 After 2 rounds of chicken, pulled beef, green beans, mashed potatoes and the most amazing homemade bread I’ve literally ever tasted, we dug into dessert.

 Set out on the table were different plates of three types of pie: an apple oat crumble, a fluffy peanut butter pie and a traditional pecan pie.
-I honestly thought I’d be all about the apple oat crumble, fruit pies are way more my style, but just as I was about to lay my fork down for the day, I decided to take a little bite of the pecan pie.
+I honestly thought I’d be all about the apple oat crumble, fruit pies (or tarts) are way more my style, but just as I was about to lay my fork down for the day, I decided to take a little bite of the pecan pie.

 Oh my.